Colombia: Farc guerrillas prepare for a life more ordinary

 The car winds in the direction of the Peace Community of San José de Apartadó, located high along a country road a few miles from the city of Apartadó, in the Urabá region of Antioquia.
 Few regions in Colombia have been in the firing line as much as Urabá, which has witnessed many massacres as well as being a hub of paramilitary expansion in the 1990s.

 Urabá is resource rich, the home of Colombia’s banana trade, and its border with Panama and its Caribbean coastline put it at the heart of the narco-trafficking industry.
-The missing link in the Pan-American Highway, know as the Darién Gap, is located here, existing as a peculiar tribute to the harsh terrain of the region’s more remote areas.
+The missing link in the Pan-American Highway, known as the Darién Gap, is located here, existing as a peculiar tribute to the harsh terrain of the region’s more remote areas.

 In late March, the Peace Community of San José de Apartadó marked 20 years since it was founded as a collective response to the killings and forced displacements in the region.
 Its aims as a neutral and peaceful community, made up of 10 scattered villages, have not kept it safe, however.
 Since its founding, more than 300 members have been killed or forcibly displaced from their homes, according to Amnesty International, including two emblematic massacres carried out by paramilitaries in 2000 and 2005 in which 14 people were killed.